civican/legisinfo/44-1/bills/C-50/bill_text.md

 international cooperation should foster strengthened global efforts to advance the creation of sustainable jobs and ensure a level playing field and inform Canadian approaches to support workers and communities in the shift to a net-zero economy;

-Whereas the Government of Canada is committed to collaborating with Canadian workers, Indigenous peoples, trade unions, employers, industry, business, communities, **non-governmental organizations** and **the governments of the** provinces and territories, which all have a role to play in building a net-zero economy;
+Whereas the Government of Canada is committed to collaborating with Canadian workers, Indigenous peoples, trade unions, employers, industry, business, communities, non-governmental organizations and the governments of the provinces and territories, which all have a role to play in building a net-zero economy;

 Whereas the governments of the provinces and territories have an important role to play within their jurisdiction to support the shift to a net-zero economy;

 Whereas trade unions in particular have an important role to play in representing the interests of workers in building a net-zero economy;

-Whereas relevant federal entities, including those focused — at the national and regional level — on matters such as skills development, the labour market, rights at work, economic development and emissions reduction, are committed to working **in leadership roles in their respective areas of responsibility** to advance the creation of sustainable jobs in support of a net-zero economy;
+Whereas relevant federal entities, including those focused — at the national and regional level — on matters such as skills development, the labour market, rights at work, economic development and emissions reduction, are committed to working in leadership roles in their respective areas of responsibility to advance the creation of sustainable jobs in support of a net-zero economy;

-Whereas the Parliament of Canada enacted the `United Nations Declaration on the Rights of Indigenous Peoples Act` on June 21, 2021, and the Government of Canada is committed to strengthening its collaboration with Indigenous peoples with respect to a net-zero economy and the creation of sustainable jobs **and to taking the Indigenous knowledge of Indigenous peoples into account when carrying out the purposes of this Act**;
+Whereas the Parliament of Canada enacted the `United Nations Declaration on the Rights of Indigenous Peoples Act` on June 21, 2021, and the Government of Canada is committed to strengthening its collaboration with Indigenous peoples with respect to a net-zero economy and the creation of sustainable jobs and to taking the Indigenous knowledge of Indigenous peoples into account when carrying out the purposes of this Act;

 Whereas Canada ratified the United Nations Convention on the Rights of Persons with Disabilities on March 11, 2010, which recognizes the right of persons with disabilities to work on an equal basis with others;